 Israel's Wix.com fourth-quarter profit up, sees 25 percent revenue growth in 2019

-Wix.com, which helps small businesses build and operate websites, posted higher-than-expected profit in the fourth quarter and forecast a 25 percent rise in revenue in 2019.

-TEL AVIV: Wix.com, which helps small businesses build and operate websites, posted higher-than-expected profit in the fourth quarter and forecast a 25 percent rise in revenue in 2019.
+TEL AVIV: Wix.com, which helps small businesses build and operate websites, posted higher-than-expected fourth-quarter profit and forecast a 25 percent rise in revenue in 2019.

-It reported on Wednesday quarterly net profit of 42 cents a share excluding one-time items, compared with 16 cents a year earlier.
+It reported on Wednesday a net profit of 42 cents per share excluding one-time items, up from 16 cents a year earlier.
 Revenue grew 39 percent to US$164 million.

-Analysts had forecast an adjusted profit of 33 cents per share on revenue of US$162 million, according to I/B/E/S data from Refinitiv.
+Analysts had forecast adjusted profit of 33 cents a share on revenue of US$162 million, I/B/E/S data from Refinitiv showed.

 Israel-based Wix offers free basic features for setting up websites but users must pay for extra services such as shopping carts, individual web addresses and site traffic analysis.